WhitepapersProduct and Market Focused Whitepapers

 Security Labels provide an important mechanism for controlling access to information in many high security environments, and are also useful in environments with lower security requirements.
 This paper provides a reasonably detailed description of how security labels and clearances work, while attempting to avoid the high level of technical complexity seen in many papers in this area.

 In this whitepaper we look at password policy for directories, its major capabilities, benefits, how it is integrated into other applications and how it is used.
-The paper looks at password policy features implemented by Isode’s M-Vault in Release 14.1.
-A few features are described that are planned for Release 14.2.
 M-Vault implements a comprehensive set of password policy features, and so this paper covers all features which are likely to be of interest.
 The paper focuses on showing how features appear to the end user and can be used and controlled by an administrator.

 Sending FLASH Messages Quickly: Techniques for Low Latency Message Switching and Precedence Handling

 ACP 133 is the NATO Standard for Military Directory: "Common Directory Services and Procedures".
-The current version is "Edition B", published in February 2000.
-"Edition C" is being developed, and is expected to be published shortly.
+The current version is "Edition D", published in July 2009, which is supported by the Isode product set.
 This whitepaper gives a short summary of ACP 133 aimed at readers with some familiarity with directory services.

 There are many situations that require large distributed directories using LDAP (Lightweight Directory Access Protocol) and/or X.500, such as Government, Military and Aviation.
 Organizations building these distributed directories will often be making use of Microsoft Active Directory (AD).
 AD provides a number of key functions in a Microsoft server network, which impact its use as part of a distributed directory.
 This paper explains these issues, and then looks at three different approaches to using AD in the context of a distributed directory.